 How Does Electroslag Welding

 ESW has a high rate of deposition, allowing for welding thick sections in a single pass.
-However, it is only suitable for carbon steel and low alloy steels and must be performed vertically.
+However, it requires vertical performance and is only suitable for carbon steel and low-alloy steels.
 Materials must be at least 19 mm thick.

 Electroslag welding is a process used for welding thick mild and low-alloy steels, primarily in vertical or near-vertical positions.
 It is arc-less and requires resistive heating of the molten slag bath to melt the wire and fuse the parent material.